jennymlee99/GuzmanEnergy_2022SummerQuant_HW/README.md

 ![](/output/Average%20consumptions%20of%20each%20weekday.png)

-## Assignment3: EDA and forecast model
+## Assignment 3: EDA and forecast model

 ### 1. EDA